 Over-the-counter ant sprays and do-it-yourself (DIY) treatments aren’t enough to rid your home of an infestation, so we’re here to tell you when it’s time to get the ant pest control professionals involved!

 If you notice any of the following signs of an ant infestation, get in touch with our team today!

-1. Visibly seeing ants walking around inside or outside your home.
+1. Ants walking around inside or outside your home.

 This usually means you’re already dealing with an ant infestation.
-When ants are found walking through your home in a trail it’s likely they are setting a pheromone trail to an already found food source.
-Unless you treat the ants in a way that it transfers back to the colony, it will be difficult to stop them from finding the source again.
+When ants are found walking through your home in a trail, it’s likely they are setting a pheromone trail to an already-found food source.
+Unless you treat the ants in a way that transfers back to the colony, it will be difficult to stop them from finding the source again.

-As mentioned earlier, if you find a lot of ants outside your home, more than a few, it’s likely you’re already dealing with an ant infestation.
-Both small and large mounds of dirt with ants may not seem like a big deal because they’re outside, but it means there can be hundreds, if not thousands lurking below the surface just waiting to enter your home due to changes in weather, air pressure, and more.
+As mentioned earlier, if you find a lot of ants outside your home, it’s likely you’re already dealing with an ant infestation.
+Both small and large mounds of dirt with ants may not seem like a big deal because they’re outside, but it means there can be hundreds if not thousands lurking below the surface – just waiting to enter your home due to changes in weather, air pressure, and more.

 Have you seen ants in food that you’ve left out — hopefully accidentally?
 Ants aren’t picky eaters!
-Exposed food is a huge target for ants which is a big sign your home is infested.
+Exposed food is a huge target for ants.
+Seeing them in that food is a big sign your home is infested.
 Keeping your home clean is the best way to prevent ants from returning.